 “There are minutes hidden in all the corners of the day, and they add up to a lot of minutes.”

 Here’s to finding more minutes in the day!

 Farmhouse cottage kitchen items for cheap.
 I feel like H&M Home is my own secret source for affordable linens, decor, and more.
 I’ve mentioned it in the past as my source for cheap pillows, but there is always much more to choose from.
 While a lot of their things are modern, they always have quite a number of items that fit beautifully in a Farmhouse-Cottage style home.

 I thought I would gather some together for you so you could see what I mean – these are some of my favorites (I have the linen table runner, napkins and wood box and I want the gray apron!) and they range in price from from 2.99 (dishcloth) to 29.99 (tablecloth).
 See what I mean?
 Good deals!
-Click the links below that correspond to the photo above to go to the specific items (or just head to the home page and browse for yourself):
+Just head to the home page and browse for yourself).

 Pssst, look for more farmhouse style deals from H&M soon – I love it!
 Now I just need a house to use it in, ha!

 Links To Check Out: